A study of Rust micro-optimisations

 No more panics which is nice, but still quite a bit of branching.
 I'll leave this here for now and revisit if performance becomes an issue on embedded systems.

-Quite a specific one this, but I need to pack a device address plus register pair of u16
+Quite a specific one this, but I need to pack a device address plus register pair of u16s into an

 array so it can be written into a network packet buffer.